colah/ByronTrialNotes/days.md

 Week 2
 --------

+**The pre-trial voir dire continues.
+The Judge dismisses the motion to quash the warrant, but then steps back.
+Crown begins several witnesses, and we watch videos of several interrogations of Byron.**

 [Day 5 (Nov 14, 2011)](https://github.com/colah/ByronTrialNotes/blob/master/daily-notes/day5.md): Judge dismisses the motion regarding the warrant on the grounds that she found one charge that survived.
 From there, a brief legal debate ensued, leaving it clear that some party was confused.
 Around an hour in, court was adjourned until the next day.

 [Day 6 (Nov 15, 2011)](https://github.com/colah/ByronTrialNotes/blob/master/daily-notes/day6.md): Judge states that a misunderstanding occurred and gives more details on her ruling.
 She is open to argument on its implications.
 Defense outlines its position.
 Court is adjourned early.